-90.1 Each National Member Federation shall submit a Final Team Delegation Roster at the latest at the Technical Meeting of the teams prior to the beginning of the competition (articles 3-20 and 3-121 of the FIBA Internal Regulations apply).
+90.1 Each National Member Federation shall submit a Final Team Delegation Roster at the latest at the Technical Meeting of the teams prior to the beginning of the competition (articles 3-21 and 3-125 of the FIBA Internal Regulations apply).
 No further modifications may be made to the Final Team Delegation Roster after submission.

-- 90.2 Unless stated otherwise in the relevant Handbook or in guidelines issued by FIBA/FIBA Europe, the Final Team Delegation Roster shall be composed of a maximum of twenty-five (25) persons as follows: - a) Minimum ten (10) and maximum twelve (12) players out of the twenty-four (24) players appearing on the Preliminary Team Delegation Roster approved by FIBA/FIBA Europe under article 89.5;
+- 90.2 Unless stated otherwise in the relevant Handbook or in guidelines issued by FIBA/FIBA Europe, the Final Team Delegation Roster shall be composed of a maximum of twenty-five (25) persons for youth category competitions and twenty-eight (28) persons for senior category competitions as follows: - a) Minimum ten (10) and maximum twelve (12) players out of the twenty-four (24) players appearing on the Preliminary Team Delegation Roster approved by FIBA/FIBA Europe under article 89.5;

-Note: National Member Federations may include in the Final Team Delegation Roster a maximum of one (1) player who has acquired or laid claim to the nationality of the player's country after the age of sixteen (16) (see article 3-20 of the FIBA Internal Regulations).
+Note: National Member Federations may include in the Final Team Delegation Roster a maximum of one (1) player who has acquired or laid claim to the nationality of the player's country after the age of sixteen (16) (see article 3-21 of the FIBA Internal Regulations).

 - b) Minimum two (2) coaches (one of whom must be the Head Coach) out of the maximum ten (10) coaches in the Preliminary Team Delegation Roster approved by FIBA/FIBA Europe under article 89.6.
 For female Youth Category Competitions, at least one of the coaches registered must be female; and - c) Additional accompanying Team Delegation members out of the twenty (20) accompanying Team Delegation members in the Preliminary Team Delegation Roster approved by FIBA/FIBA Europe under article 89.6, as follows: - i) Minimum of one (1) Team Doctor (see article 88.3) for Senior National Team Competitions (except Small Countries).
-It is strongly recommended to include a Team Doctor for Youth Category Competitions; and - ii) Other accompanying team delegation members, in compliance with the maximum number of persons permitted on the Final Team Delegation Roster (see above). - 90.3 Any player and/or coach validated and approved by FIBA/FIBA Europe on the Preliminary Team Delegation Roster, and not declared as a player or a coach on the Final Team Delegation Roster, can be selected as an accompanying Team Delegation member on the Final Team Delegation Roster, considering the maximum limit of twenty-five (25) persons allowed. - 90.4 Only a maximum of twenty-one (21) members of the Final Team Delegation Roster shall be permitted courtside access to the team bench starting fifteen (15) minutes prior to game time until the end of the game. - 90.5 A Team Doctor shall be included in the twenty-one (21) members with courtside access as set forth in article 90.4.
+It is strongly recommended to include a Team Doctor for Youth Category Competitions; and - ii) Other accompanying team delegation members, in compliance with the maximum number of persons permitted on the Final Team Delegation Roster (see above). - 90.3 Any player and/or coach validated and approved by FIBA/FIBA Europe on the Preliminary Team Delegation Roster, and not declared as a player or a coach on the Final Team Delegation Roster, can be selected as an accompanying Team Delegation member on the Final Team Delegation Roster, considering the maximum limit of twenty-five (25) persons for youth category competitions and twenty-eight (28) persons for senior category competitions. - 90.4 Only a maximum of twenty-one (21) members of the Final Team Delegation Roster shall be permitted courtside access to the team bench starting fifteen (15) minutes prior to game time until the end of the game. - 90.5 A Team Doctor shall be included in the twenty-one (21) members with courtside access as set forth in article 90.4.
 The National Member Federation shall ensure that at all times during the game, this Team Doctor has access to a place on the team bench with clear visibility of the court and where the Team Doctor is immediately available for urgent or emergency medical treatment. - 90.6 The head of the team delegation must bring to the Technical Meeting and submit to the Technical Delegate or Commissioner - a) the valid passports of all team delegation members; - b) a printed version of the Final Team Delegation Roster printed from the FIBA Information System including - i) the signatures of all team delegation members (for minors in addition, the signature of the parent/guardian is mandatory); - ii) the players' numbers; and - iii) the name of the captain.